DarrellBest/wordle_solver/README.md

 TLDR--- Solves in 3.59 turns with a 99% success rate

-Top 10words to start with are:
+Top 10 words to start with are:
     ['tread', 'raspy', 'lusty', 'grand', 'posit', 'shale', 'crust', 'lyric', 'tenor', 'horde']

 Worst 10 words to start with are: